The best kind of day trip

 By car

-Driving from Copenhagen to Malmö is pain-free.
+Driving from Copenhagen to Malmö is very straightforward and surprisingly easy.

 Shopping